-Regan Zambri Long offers legal assistance in cases where medical malpractice leads to stillbirth.
+Our stillbirth lawyer offers a free consultation to determine the cause of how your baby died and whether it was the result of medical negligence.
 Contact us today for a free, confidential case review.
 There is no fee unless we win you compensation.

 Over the last few decades, accepted medical safety procedures and medical technology have improved significantly.
 As a result, the survival rate of babies has increased considerably.
 Even still, such occurrences are more common than ideal.

-Compared to injuries sustained by the mother or baby during delivery, seeking legal recourse when a baby dies is challenging.
+Compared to birth injuries sustained by the mother or baby during pregnancy or delivery, seeking legal recourse when a baby dies is challenging.
 The argument behind this is that an injured baby or mother still requires continued care and resources, whereas the situation for a deceased one cannot improve.
-However, as a parent, you still want justice for your child.
+However, if negligence had played a part in the death of your child, you may seek compensation for the stillborn baby.
 A birth injury lawyer in Washington, DC will help with this.

 Some of the possible situations where medical malpractice may be applicable are when: